-(1) Octal's production facility (Octal SAOC FZC) is registered in the Salalah Free Zone; therefore, it is exempt from corporate tax for a period of 30 years from November 25, 2006, the date it began activities.
+Octal's production facility (Octal SAOC FZC) is registered in the Salalah Free Zone; therefore, it is exempt from corporate tax until 2024.
+Starting in 2025, Oman is amending its lax legislation through Royal Decree No. 70/2024 to align with the Pillar Two model rules published by OECD.